Seven organisations collaborate to create the all-new ABC Prize

 The Ace Business Communicator Prize aims at recognising and rewarding young in-house communicators – A collaboration by seven organisations including ICG, MxM India, The Holmes Report, School of Communications & Reputation, On Purpose Consulting, Reputation Today and the Promise Foundation.

-A consortium of organisations led by the Promise Foundation, is pleased to announce the revamped Ace Business Communicator Prize for young in-house professionals, which will see two young communications professionals flown to the PRovoke17, organised by The Holmes Report in Miami in October.
+A consortium of organisations led by the Promise Foundation, is pleased to announce the revamped Ace Business Communicator Prize for young in-house professionals, which will see one young communications professional flown to PRovoke18, organised by The Holmes Report in Washington DC in October.

 The ABC Prize was instituted to encourage young talent in communications.
 Professionals will individually respond to a brief on social change in a record time which will be evaluated by senior members of the ICG (Indian Communicators Group) as well as Arun Sudhaman of The Holmes Report and Girish Balachandran of On Purpose Consulting.
 The brief is available at the end of this note.
 The winners will be publicly announced at PRAXIS 2018 and will be funded to travel to the Global PR Summit.